jurtasunel/NVRL_scripts/Lineage_update/README.md

  - THE PATH TO THE DATA FOLDER MUST BE SPECIFIED ON THE Pango_Lineages_source.R script.

  - THE REQUIRED DATA ARE FOUR FILES DOWNLOADED DIRECTLY FROM GSAID.
-SELECT THE DESIRED SAMPLES AND DOWNLOAD THE FOLLOWING (Nucleotide Sequences (FASTA), Patient status metadata, Dates and Location and Input for the Augur pipeline).
+SELECT THE DESIRED SAMPLES FOR A TIME PERIOD AND DOWNLOAD THE FOLLOWING (Nucleotide Sequences (FASTA), Patient status metadata, Dates and Location and Input for the Augur pipeline).

  - INPUT FOR THE AUGUR PIPELINE IS A .tar FILE, EXTRACT IT AND FROM THE TWO FILES THERE, TAKE THE .metadata.tsv FILE AND PLACE IT WIHT THE OTHER THREE ON THE DATA FOLDER.